rmarques90/simple-monitoring-app/README.md

 * `NodeJS >= 12`
 * `PKG 5.3.3 (optional)`

+#### If you are on Unix system:

+Just run `./build-pkg.sh` and copy the `dist` folder :D

+#### Other systems:

-After you make your changes, just run `npm run build:npx`, or if you have PKG installed run `npm run build:pkg`.
+After you make your changes, just run `npm run build:npx`, or if you have PKG installed run `npm run build:pkg`.<br/> If you want to use the Linux/MacOS binaries, remember to give execution privileges running `chmod +x dist/monitoring-notify-linux && chmod +x dist/monitoring-notify-macos`. <br />
 When the process finished, it's ready to use!